 OPPD's Energy Assistance Program (EAP) is available to all OPPD residential customers.
-Effective until 30 days after the end of a state Directed Health Measure, OPPD will not require customers to be income-qualified to receive benefits.
+Effective until Sept.
+30, 2020, OPPD will not require customers to be income-qualified to receive benefits.
 Learn more about the EAP program.

 If you are able, please consider donating to EAP.
 Your donation will go directly to those in your community who are struggling to pay their utility bills.
 Donate now

 Help for business customers